 Course Snap Shot

-Independent Study Course: With Peers, March 4 to April 5, 2019 or Ongoing at Individuals own pace:
+Independent Study Course: Ongoing at individual’s own pace:

 Week 1: Releasing Stress/Healing through Personal Storytelling

 – Section 1) Intro and Identifying Your Story